wuxc/pywin32doc/md/pythoncom.md

   - [CoRevokeClassObject](pythoncom.md#pythoncomcorevokeclassobject)

-    Informs OLE that a class object, previously registered with the[pythoncom::CoRegisterClassObject](pythoncom.md#pythoncomcoregisterclassobject) method, is no longer available for use\.&nbsp;
+    Informs OLE that a class object, previously registered with the [pythoncom::CoRegisterClassObject](pythoncom.md#pythoncomcoregisterclassobject) method, is no longer available for use\.&nbsp;

   - [CoTreatAsClass](pythoncom.md#pythoncomcotreatasclass)